-George Floyd’s tragic death has prompted marches, protests and much-needed discussions about systemic racial bias.
-It is important to bring health care into that conversation.
-In recent years for instance, several studies have raised the striking disparities for the Black community in the field of allergic disease.
+Updated January 2022 – Discussions about systemic racial bias have gained prominence in the past few years, and health care is an important aspect of these conversations.
+For instance, several studies have raised the striking disparities for the Black community in the field of allergic disease.
 These inequities must be addressed, and made a priority.

-Study findings reveal that African Americans are less likely to have access to an allergist, less likely to use corticosteroid asthma medications or to have an epinephrine auto-injector in case of anaphylaxis.
+Study findings reveal that Black Americans are less likely to have access to an allergist, less likely to use corticosteroid asthma medications or to have an epinephrine auto-injector in case of anaphylaxis.

 Strikingly, Black children are six times more likely to die of an asthma attack than white children.

 With food allergies, other communities – American Indian, Asian American and Hispanic – also appear more significantly impacted than white Americans.